Charles E W Bean, Diaries, AWM38 3DRL 606/100/1 - February 1918 - Part 3

 marked amongst all /

-rest of their easy,
+rest by their easy,

 frank natural manners;

-Their confident walk;
+their confident walk;

 their free unrestrained